Lawsuit: Deputy ‘raced’ with senior deputy before crash that killed 3 women

 Sacks voluntarily resigned from the department last Friday.

-The Sheriff’s Office confirmed Monday that Sacks no longer works for the department and had not been disciplined for any actions related to the night of May 8.
+The sheriff’s office confirmed Monday that Sacks no longer works for the department and hadn’t been disciplined for any actions related to the crash.

 The data also shows anytime a deputy makes a “route deviation” from the directions provided by dispatch.